mtov/engsoftmoderna/en/chapter1.md

 by consumers.

-Software development also faces accidental difficulties, which can typically be solved by engineers given adequate training and access to existing technologies and resources.
+Software development also faces accidental difficulties, but they can be solved by engineers given adequate training and access to existing technologies and resources.
 Examples of such difficulties include an IDE that frequently crashes, a compiler that has cryptic error messages,